-The Business Plan and the ICAAP documentation cross-refer; they both reflect the Board's risk appetite, integrating capital adequacy and forecast capital positions into business strategy.
+The Board intend to produce an updated ICAAP in 2019 which will cross-refer to the plan; they will both reflect the Board's risk appetite, integrating capital adequacy and forecast capital positions into business strategy.

 Under the standardised approach for credit risk, the Group applies a risk weighted asset value to each of its exposure classes and provides 8% of that risk weighted asset value as the minimum capital requirements for credit risk.